Birrellc/Navigating-Newcastle/README.md

 ### Website Features

-- 7 page website overall with add_word, update_word included
+- 7 page website overall with add_word, update_word included.
-- 3 User Interactive Forms With Validation
+- 3 User Interactive Forms With Validation.
-- Account Registration & Login Features
+- Account Registration & Login Features.
-- Interactive dictionary application
+- Interactive dictionary application.
 - CRUD options to create, read, update and delete words for all registered users.
-- Search engine to allow users to search for specific words
+- Search engine to allow users to search for specific words.
 - Social media icons will be present on all pages.
-- Error pages to help any users if there are any errors
+- Error pages to help any users if there are any errors.
+- Form validation for form security.
+- Login decorators to help to stop URL hijacking of other users profile pages.

 ### Features to be Implemented in the Future